lordmulder/Simple-x264-Launcher/ReadMe.txt

 ------------------

 This application provides "deadlock" prevention.
-This means that if an encoder process (x264 or Avisynth) stopps responding, it will be terminated.
+This means that if an encoder process (x264 or Avisynth) stops responding, it will be terminated.
 This is done in order to ensure that the main program as well as the other encoder processes can continue properly.
 More specifically, a warning will be raised if the process does not respond